Damzwan/sketchmate/src/assets/docs/connect.md

 ## Matching

-To enjoy using SketchMate, start by connecting with someone.
-Here are two methods to get you started:
+Connect with someone to use **SketchMate**:

-### Method 1: Scan QR Code
+### Method 1: QR Code

-Follow these simple steps:

-1. Tap the 'Scan QR code' button to open your camera.
+1. Tap 'Scan QR code' to use your camera.
-2. Point your camera towards your friend's QR code.
+2. Aim at your friend's QR code.
-3. Once the code is scanned, voila!
-You are now mates!
+3. Once scanned, you're mates!

+> **Tip**: Scan the QR code using your camera app too!

-### Method 2: Share Connect Link
+### Method 2: Connect Link

-Here's another easy way to connect:

-1. Tap the 'Share connect link' button to generate your unique link.
+1. Tap 'Share connect link' for your unique link.
-2. Share this link with a friend through any preferred method (text, email, social media, etc.).
+2. Send the link to a friend (text, email, etc.).
-3. Once your friend opens the link, you're connected as mates!
+3. When they click it, you're connected!

 ## Unmatching

-In case you want to connect to a new person, you have to unmatch with your current mate:
+To match with someone new:

-1. Navigate to the "My Mate" page using the bottom navigation
+1. Go to "My Mate" on the bottom menu.
-2. Press the unmatch button
+2. Tap the unmatch button.
-3. You can now start matching with another person
+3. You're ready to match again.

 ## Connection Limit

-For the moment you can only share sketches with one person.
-If there is enough support (let me know!)
-I will definitely add this feature :)
+Currently, connect with just one person.
+If many want more connections, I'll add it.
+Let me know!